Mohamad Fakih: Philanthropy

 After the 2017 Quebec City mosque shooting, Fakih paid for funeral expenses for the victims and repairs to the mosque.

 During a stretch of -30 degree weather in December 2017, when Toronto’s housing shelters were at capacity, Fakih helped pay for dozens of hotel rooms for the homeless and years later, continues to financially support ongoing efforts to get families off the streets.

-Defamation suit
+Defamation suits

-In 2017, a series of racist attacks were directed at Mohamad Fakih in the form of public harassment, online videos, and other interviews attacking his religion and his character.
+In 2017, Kevin Johnston, who was to run for mayor of Missassauga the following year, directed a series of racist attacks at Mohamad Fakih in the form of public harassment, videos and posts on his website freedom Report, and other interviews attacking his religion and his character.
 One incident occurred in front of Fakih's children.
 In 2019, an Ontario court awarded Fakih CAD $2.5 million in damages, one of the largest defamation judgments in Canadian history.

+In June 2026, Fakih sued the City of Mississauga for defamation, while the City of Mississauga in turn sued Fakih for breach of contract.